Dolly Parton says she’s not backing CBD gummies - NewsBreak

 Editor’s Note: Previous coverage on Dolly Parton above.

-But that’s not all she had to say about her relationship with treats.Fox 8’s Natalie Herbick shares personal message
+But that’s not all she had to say about her relationship with treats.Close

 Rumors have been circulating online, saying the 77-year-old country superstar endorses keto oils and CBD gummies to prevent dementia, according to Country Living .